EdsonGermano/socrata-platform-soql-bigquery-adapter/README.md

 You can access the Google Bigquery console for a particular table at [https://bigquery.cloud.google.com/table/your-project-id:your-dataset-id.your-table-name](https://bigquery.cloud.google.com/table/your-project-id:your-dataset-id.your-table-name).

 There are three levels of organization within Bigquery: projects, datasets, and tables.
 Bigquery projects contain datasets, each of which contain tables, which actually store data.
 In the image below, `alpha_49088_1` is a table, `socrata_staging` is a dataset, and `socrata-data` is a project.

-NOTE: Your project id is not necessarily the same as your project's name.
+**Note**: Your project id is not necessarily the same as your project's name.
 In the image below, `thematic-bee-98521` is the project id.

 !["Bigquery project structure"](/images/project-hierarchy.png "")

-Bigquery uses a SQL-like language that supports most SQL clauses and has a [variety of useful functions](https://cloud.google.com/bigquery/query-reference).
-The **soql-server-bq** supports most basic SoQL operations, including the majority of queries used on Data Lens pages.
-However, there is limited support for geo-spatial functions.
+Bigquery uses a SQL-like language that supports most SQL clauses and has a [variety of useful functions](https://cloud.google.com/bigquery/query-reference). **soql-server-bq** supports most basic SoQL operations, including the majority of queries used on Data Lens pages; however, there is limited support for geo-spatial functions.
 You can issue queries against your tables using the Bigquery console.

 !["Query"](/images/query.png "")

-The **secondary-watcher-bq** uses load jobs, not streaming inserts, to put data in Bigquery.
+**secondary-watcher-bq** uses load jobs, not streaming inserts, to put data in Bigquery.
 You can read about load job quotas [here](https://cloud.google.com/bigquery/quota-policy#import).

 Whether you are uploading data using the **secondary-watcher-bq** plugin, or through Google Bigquery's frontend interface, be aware that it may take several minutes for data to actually appear in your tables after the load jobs have completed.